nrfconnect/sdk-nrf/doc/nrf/ug_bootloader_adding.rst

 The S1 variant is built as a separate child image called ``s1_image``.
 For this reason, any modifications to the configuration of the S1 variant must be done to the ``s1_image`` child image.
-By default this child image is an exact duplicate of the original image, with the exception of its placement in memory.
+By default, this child image is an exact duplicate of the original image, with the exception of its placement in memory.
 The only configuration option that must be modified is the version set in ``CONFIG_FW_INFO_FIRMWARE_VERSION``.
 To make ``s1_image`` bootable with |NSIB|, the value of ``CONFIG_FW_INFO_FIRMWARE_VERSION`` for ``s1_image`` must be bigger than the one for original image.